-The National Endowment for the Arts(NEA) and National Endowment for the Humanities (NEH) are independent federal agencies that support museums, archives, theaters, and funding critical to communities around the country.
+The National Endowment for the Arts (NEA) and National Endowment for the Humanities (NEH) are independent federal agencies that support museums, archives, theaters, and funding critical to communities around the country.

-Preservation Action recommends the Committee support \$209 million for the NEA and NEH.
+➤ Preservation Action recommends the Committee support \$209 million for the NEA and NEH.
 Both agencies play a huge role in supporting cultural infrastructure and directly bolster historic preservation programming in communities nationwide.
+We are also very concerned by the recent actions to cancel or rescind already awarded NEA/NEH grants.
+Cuts to these programs would have a devastating impact on cultural heritage across the country.